The longer and larger a system grows the harder it is to change its foundations.

 - Law: American Constitution has more than 200 years and only 19 amendments.

 - Programming languages.
 HTML was the initial language for creating websites.
 CSS was invented to expand its capabilities.
 Further down the road, developers added JavaScript and libraries of predefined HTML/CSS components such as Bootstrap, Tailwinds, Tachyons.
 HTML is a poorly designed system and it's patched by all the subsequent systems. potentially there could be a better system designed to unify all of the functionality.
 However, it would be a nearly impossible task to switch to it.
+The current system is already working.
 There are a lot of actors are relying on it.
-The current system is already working.
 It is connected in a long chain of tools, languages and other dependencies.
 Browsers are built to support it.

 See more on system design in Mental models create